ctmrbio/estimate_seq_depth_notebooks/REPORT.rst

 a collection of curated multiple sequence alignments in the form of hidden Markov models (HMMs).
 The HMMs accurately represent conserved protein families.
 We used `HMMER3`_'s ``hmmsearch`` to search our metagenome sequence replicates.
+This was done in two different ways:
+1) by directly translating each read into six reading frames, and searching for matches to the TIGRFAM HMMs using the translated reads,
+2) by first assembling the metagenomic samples individually and running ``hmmsearch`` on the assembled contigs.
 As the comparisons are made on protein level, the reads were first translated into all six reading frames using `BBmap`_'s ``translate6frames.sh`` with default settings.
 Filtering and counting the TIGRFAM HMM matches was done